snowplow/marketing-attribution-accelerator/content/_index.md

 - Data practitioners who would like to get familiar with further options for modeling Snowplow data.
 - Data practitioners who want to learn how to use the snowplow_fractribution dbt package, to gain insight into ROAS figures using attribution modeling as quickly as possible.
-- This accelerator currently supports Snowflake, BigQuery and Databricks
+- This accelerator currently supports Snowflake, BigQuery, Redshift and Databricks

 ***